Skip to content

 • Organising and/or attending enrichment events and activities helps to generate interest in mathematics and provides students with information about careers and progression to university.

-Your local FMSPW Area Coordinator organises enrichment events for students designed to promote the study of Mathematics and Further Mathematics post-GCSE.
-If your school is registered with the FMSPW then you will receive information about these events.
+Your local MSPW Area Coordinator organises enrichment events for students designed to promote the study of Mathematics and Further Mathematics post-GCSE.
+If your school is registered with the MSPW then you will receive information about these events.
 It may also be possible to arrange for someone to come to your school/college to speak to your students.
-Please contact your local FMSPW Area Coordinator if you would like to discuss this.
+Please contact your local MSPW Area Coordinator if you would like to discuss this.

 Why offer Further Mathematics?